Coins of England and Great Britain

 Rev: Bees, at right, 1 POUND to left against a background of a triple C motif.
 Micro lettering of the year repeated around the perimeter.

 First issued from 2023.
-2023 and 2024 not yet seen in circulation, but available in mint sets.
+2024 not yet seen in circulation, but available in mint sets.

 Acknowledgements